hapax/hapax.github.io/assets/simple-qm.md

 p_y = \cos^2(\theta - 90^\circ) = \sin^2\theta.
 $$

-These probabilities add up to $1$, since
+Every photon gets through since these probabilities add up to $1$:

 $$
 p_x + p_y  = \sin^2\theta + \cos^2\theta = 1.
 $$

-Every photon gets through.

 There is a nice geometric way to interpret this.
 Recall that, if $\theta$ labels an angle on the unit circle, then the